U-TOE: Universal TinyML On-board Evaluation Toolkit for Low-Power IoT: Introduction

-{\bf Paper contributions.} Our contributions are given as follows: \begin{itemize} \item We designed a universal TinyML on-board evaluation toolkit for AIoT (U-TOE).
-It provides feasibility check of the deployment of arbitrary model on a given IoT hardware platform, allows researchers and developers to locate the performance bottleneck of a given model on target device.
-The evaluation results enable co-design with other components on system level, help optimizing ML models and configurations for specific use cases, allowing to achieve the best possible performance on target devices.
+{\bf Paper contributions.} Our contributions are as follows: \begin{itemize} \item We design a universal toolkit for TinyML on-board evaluation (U-TOE).
+It provides feasibility checks for the deployment of arbitrary model on a given IoT hardware platform.
+It allows researchers and developers to locate the performance bottleneck of a given model on a target device.
+The evaluation results enable co-design with other components at system level, help optimizing ML models and configurations for specific use cases, allowing to achieve the best possible performance on target devices.

-\item We released the source code\footnote{see \url{https://github.com/zhaolanhuang/u-toe}} of U-TOE under an open licence.
+\item We released the code\footnote{see \url{https://github.com/zhaolanhuang/U-TOE/}} of U-TOE under an open source licence.
 This implementation enables compilation, flashing, and evaluation of neural network (computational graph based) models from mainstream ML framework onto various low-power boards based on popular ISA.

-\item We provided benchmarks and a comparative experimental evaluation using U-TOE, reproducible on an open-access IoT testbed and on personal workstation, which both provides insights on inference performance with different models on different low-power hardware and demonstrates how U-TOE can be re-used by TinyML experimental researchers and developers to fine-tune AIoT configurations. \end{itemize}
+\item We provide benchmarks and a comparative experimental evaluation using U-TOE, reproducible both on an open-access IoT testbed and on personal workstations, which provide insights on inference performance with different models on different low-power hardware and demonstrate how U-TOE can be re-used by TinyML experimental researchers and developers to fine-tune IoT configurations. \end{itemize}